nfmoore/azureml-mlops-example-scenarios/.github/docs/batch-endpoint.md

 az ml job create -f core/pipelines/data_drift.yml
 ```

+This pipeline will be triggered as part of an Azure Machine Learning pipeline schedule.

 ### Model Monitoring

 Azure Monitor is used as the central solution for collecting, analysing, and acting on telemetry within this example scenario.
 With Azure Monitor, logs can be analysed via Log Analytics, visualisations can be created from metrics, and alerts can be configured.